tigerbeetle/tigerbeetle/docs/reference/accounts.md

 This is an optional second identifier to link this account to an external entity.

-As an example, you might use a UUID (encoded as an integer) that ties together a group of accounts.
+As an example, you might use a UUID that ties together a group of accounts.

 Constraints: